The purpose of the Audit Committee of the Board of Directors (the "Board") of comScore, Inc. (the "Company") shall be to:

-- Providing oversight of the Company's internal audit function by (i) reviewing the charter, staffing, budget, authority, and organizational reporting lines at least annually; (ii) reviewing and approving the annual internal audit plan and any major changes to the plan; (iii) meeting independently with the chief audit executive on a regular basis to discuss any matters that the Audit Committee or internal audit believes should be discussed privately; (iv) reviewing reports on the status of significant findings, internal audit recommendations, and management’s responses; (v) evaluating whether Internal Audit encountered any difficulties in the course of its audits, such as any restrictions on the scope of its work or access to required information; and (vi) assessing the effectiveness of the internal audit function.
+- Providing oversight of the Company’s internal audit function by (i) reviewing the charter, staffing, budget, authority, and organizational reporting lines at least annually; (ii) reviewing and approving the annual internal audit plan and any major changes to the plan; (iii) meeting independently with the head of internal audit, if any, on a regular basis to discuss any matters that the Audit Committee or internal audit believes should be discussed privately; (iv) reviewing reports on the status of significant findings, internal audit recommendations, and management’s responses; (v) evaluating whether Internal Audit encountered any difficulties in the course of its audits, such as any restrictions on the scope of its work or access to required information; and (vi) assessing the effectiveness of the internal audit function.

-The Audit Committee will meet at least four times each year.
+- The Audit Committee will meet at least four times each year.
 The Audit Committee may establish its own schedule, which it will provide to the Board of Directors in advance.
 The Audit Committee may ask members of management or others to attend the meeting and provide pertinent information as necessary.

 The Company shall provide for appropriate funding, as determined by the Audit Committee, in its capacity as a committee of the Board for payment of: